 - Each problem should start on a new page.
 This is more for you than for me it will make it much easier for you if you need to go back and change something on a long problem solution. - Write out the problem (or an abbreviated version containing all relevant information). - Draw and use pictures/diagrams generously. - Clearly work out the problem, commenting your work as you go.
-Problem sets should never contain just math; use words to describe what you are doing and to reference where in the text an equation came from and why it is relevant. - Box your final solution.
+Problem sets should never contain just math; use words to describe what you are doing and to reference where an equation came from and why it is relevant. - Box your final solution.
 This makes it easier to grade and also tells me that you know what the problem was asking for.
 You may wish to underline, star, or otherwise highlight other major milestones as you do the problem. - Comment on the significance of your answer.
 (Does it make sense?
 Is it what you expected?
-Why or why not?) - You may use the problem sheet as a cover sheet, or not.
-Either way, you should put your name, the date, the course #, and the problem set # at the front and top of your problem set.
-You should also acknowledge everyone you have collaborated with on the assignment.
-This includes any other fellow students, faculty, etc. (anyone who you consulted or worked with).
-Staple your problem set and remove any ragged edges with scissors.
+Why or why not?
+If it is a complicated algebraic expression, are there special cases you can consider for a "sanity check"?) - You should acknowledge everyone you have collaborated with on the assignment.
+This includes any other fellow students, faculty, etc. (anyone who you consulted or worked with). - Scan your work or take photos (in good lighting!) to turn in to Gradescope.